Add this URL to your Eclipse Installation to reach this Solution's Update Site.

 A public p2 repository with this feature is available at http://download.eclipticalsoftware.com/updates/.

 The functionality is enabled by default.
 To disable and/or change the default descriptor folder, go to Preferences -> DS Annotations.

 Individual projects may override these settings in the project's Properties -> DS Annotations property page.

-Make sure package org.osgi.service.component.annotations is in your PDE Plug-in project's classpath* and annotate your component implementation classes with @Component and related annotations.
-The DS Annotations Support plug-in will do the rest.
+In a PDE Plug-in project, simply annotate your component implementation classes with @Component and related annotations; the DS Annotations Support plug-in will do the rest*.

 Note that the descriptor files generated from source annotations are overwritten on every source change; however, manually created descriptor files (i.e., those that are not generated from annotated classes) are left unchanged.
 Thus it is possible to combine automated generation with manually created and maintained descriptors.